Couchers-org/couchers/site/markdown/solutions/creeps-and-freeloaders.md

 ---
-title: Improving Women's Safety and Filtering Out Freeloaders
+title: Improving Members' Safety and Filtering Out Freeloaders
 ---

 Three key safety features will be built into the platform: accountability, informed choice, and education.
 Actively policing members leads to all kinds of issues and isn't scalable.
 Rather, we will empower the community to moderate itself.